After a Fight: How to Reconnect and Repair

 Emotional distance or resentment.
 Small irritations may suddenly feel louder than usual, signaling unresolved tension.

 Fear often blocks repair.
 You might worry that reaching out will make things worse, that you will be rejected, or that the other person will bring up old grievances.
 Fear of vulnerability or embarrassment is common.
-Many people hesitate because they believe repairing the relationship might make them appear weak or expose feelings they are not ready to share.
+Many people hesitate because they believe repair work after a fight might make them appear weak or expose feelings they are not ready to share.

 Recognizing these fears is often the first step toward moving past them.